 The idea that God’s purpose for mankind is best fulfilled through a lack of Book of Mormon archeological evidence is a common LDS teaching.
-Yet, this concept has drawbacks.
-For example: there are literally tons of artifacts to verify that people, places, and lands, mentioned in the Bible existed; because archeologists have found many ancient biblical cities.
-For example, we know where ancient Jerusalem was located, and the Temple spoken of in the gospels has been found; yet, it still requires faith to believe that Jesus lived, performed miracles, died on a cross, and then ascended to heaven!
-Therefore, doesn’t it only stand to reason that the explanation the Mormon apologist offered for why Book of Mormon artifacts have not been found is doubletalk?
+Yet, this concept doesn’t make sense.
+Because there are literally tons of artifacts to verify that people, places, and lands, mentioned in the Bible existed.
+Archeologists have found many ancient biblical cities.
+We know where ancient Jerusalem was located, and the temple spoken of in the gospels has been found.
+Yet it still requires faith to believe that Jesus lived, performed miracles, died on a cross, and then ascended to heaven!
+Therefore, it only stands to reason that the explanation Mormon apologists offer for why Book of Mormon artifacts have not been found is doubletalk.

 Scholar, Seeker of Truth, and Regrettably, Finder of Truth:

 Thomas Stuart Ferguson, was a distinguished and devout Mormon archeologist, who set out to prove to the world that the Book of Mormon was true.
-Ferguson thought it would be possible to find artifacts from archaeological digs that would confirm its truthfulness.
-He believed all he had to do was use the Book of Mormon as a guide, because it spells out a time when the Nephites lived in the New World, and it mentions several Nephite cities by name, along with Nephite lands and villages.
+Ferguson thought it would be possible to find artifacts from archaeological digs that would confirm the Book of Mormon storyline.
+He believed all he had to do was use the Book of Mormon as a guide, because it speaks of the Nephites living in the New World and mentions several Nephite cities by name, along with Nephite lands and villages.
 The Book of Mormon records that the Nephites constructed houses of cement, as well as temples, synagogues and sanctuaries throughout their territories.

 Yet, with all of the digs and research Ferguson and his team undertook, they failed to find one artifact to prove that Book of Mormon Nephite cities, villages, or territories ever existed.

 “… you can’t set Book of Mormon geography down anywhere, because it is fictional …”